lenevor/docs/providers.md

 > **Note**
 > This service provider only defines a register method, and uses that method to define an implementation of `App\Library\Services\DemoOne` in the service container.
 If you're not yet familiar with Lenevor's service container, check out [its documentation](/docs/{{version}}/container).

+<a name="boot-method"></a>
+### The Boot Method

+The `boot` method is where you can extend the basic functionality of Lenevor.
+In this method, you can access all the services that were registered using the service provider's registration method.
+For example, if you want to register "parameters" of a route, you must do it in the `boot` method, using regular expressions you may filter all the parameters when they are going to be used in a specific route, in the following:

+    <?php

+    namespace App\Providers;

+    use Syscodes\Components\Support\ServiceProvider;

+    class ParameterServiceProvider extends ServiceProvider
+    {
+        /**
+         * Bootstrap any application services.
+         *
+         * @return void
+         */
+        public function boot()
+        {
+            Route::pattern('id', '[0-9]+');
+        }
+    }

+#### Boot Method Dependency Injection

+You may type-hint dependencies for your service provider's `boot` method.
+The [service container](/docs/{{version}}/container) will automatically inject any dependencies you need:

+    use Syscodes\Components\Contracts\Routing\RouteResponse;

+    public function boot(RouteResponse $response)
+    {
+        $response->macro('items', function ($value) {
+            //
+        });
+    }

+<a name="registering-providers"></a>
+### Registering Providers

+All service providers are registered in the `config/services.php` configuration file.
+This file contains a `providers` array where you can list the class names of your service providers.
+By default, a set of Lenevor core service providers are listed in this array.
+These providers bootstrap the core Lenevor components, such as the event listeners, database, cache, and others.

+To register your provider, add it to the array:

+    'providers' => [
+        // Other service providers

+        App\Providers\CustomServiceProvider::class,
+    ],

+<a name="register-deferred-providers"></a>
+### Register Deferred Providers